dec05eba/gpu-screen-recorder-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Which game did you run while recording (if any) and does the issue also happen if you only record your desktop?
 Does the issue also happen if you use obs studio instead with equivalent settings (video encoding settings and audio codec settings.
 Nvenc on nvidia and vaapi on amd/intel and same video/audio codec)?
 If you have an issue with audio make sure you are not using pulseaudio/pipewire audio processing software such as EasyEffects.
+If you are setting any amd/intel/nvidia/mesa/vaapi/pulseaudio/pipewire environment variables then please list those.

 - [ ] I played the video with the command `mpv --no-config video.mp4` (if applicable)
 - [ ] I use a laptop with an integrated GPU and a dedicated GPU